tisimst/ad/README.rst

 Acknowledgements
 ----------------

-The author expresses his thanks to `Eric O. LEBIGOT (EOL)`_, author of the uncertainties_ package, for providing code insight and inspiration.
+The author expresses his thanks to `Eric O. LEBIGOT (EOL)`_, author of the uncertainties_ package, for providing code insight and inspiration; and to Stephen Marks, professor at Pomona College, for useful feedback concerning the interface with optimization routines in ``scipy.optimize``.

 .. _NumPy: http://numpy.scipy.org/